ownport/massfetch/README.md

 Configurations:

 - base_headers, Default HTTP headers.
+Default: {'Accept-Encoding': 'gzip, deflate, compress', 'Accept': '*/*', 'User-Agent': 'massfetch/x.x.x'}
-- max_redirects, Maximum number of redirects allowed within a request.s
+- max_redirects, Maximum number of redirects allowed within a request.
+Default: 30
-- keep_alive, Reuse HTTP Connections
+- keep_alive, Reuse HTTP Connections/ Default: True
 - max_retries, The number of times a request should be retried in the event of a connection failure.
+Default: 0
 - pool_maxsize, The maximium size of an HTTP connection pool.
+Default: 10
 - pool_connections: The number of active HTTP connection pools to use.
+Default: 10
 - encode_uri, If true, URIs will automatically be percent-encoded.
+Default: True
 - trust_env, If true, the surrouding environment will be trusted (environ, netrc).
+Default: True
 - store_cookies, If false, the received cookies as part of the HTTP response would be ignored.
+Default: True